-Whether it’s in a sportsbook in Vegas, or betting online, trying one’s luck at correctly picking the total score of an NFL game is an exciting, if challenging, form of wager.
+If betting against the point spread is the most popular type of wagering in the NFL, over under betting has to run a close second.
+Whether it’s in a sportsbook in Vegas, or betting online, trying one’s luck at correctly picking the total score of an NFL game is an exciting, challenging form of wager.

 New England Patriots at New York Giants

 The favorite is always listed with the minus sign (-) and the underdog with the plus sign (+).
 This is because the payout for the favorite will always be less than the amount wagered, due to the increased likelihood of this happening.
 In the above example, for every $100 you bet on the under, you would receive $110 for a successful bet.
 If betting the favored over, it would require a wager of $110 in order to win $100.

 Usually, the NFL over under odds are set with half-point to avoid a tie (also known as a “push”) in which the amount staked is returned to the bettor.
 Like point spreads, the over under number is likely to move in one direction or the other over the course of an NFL week.
 The opening NFL total lines are usually set on Tuesday mornings.
 By Sunday (or Thursday or Monday, depending on the game), the line may have moved up or down, based on factors like the weather or injuries.
 In rare cases, a major injury to a key player (like a team’s starting QB) can cause sportsbooks to remove the over-under total from the betting line altogether.

 As opposed to the Las Vegas sportsbooks, where NFL over under odds are fixed, some online betting sites may allow individuals to make their own betting lines by increasing or decreasing the site’s provided O/U line.
 Known as “alternate lines,” this process also changes the odds for the line depending on the amount of movement from the provided line.